I Followed My Heart, Not the Rank: My journey into Army Public Affairs

 |0

-This work, I Followed My Heart, Not the Rank: My journey into Army Public Affairs, by LTC Brian Fickel, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, I Followed My Heart, Not the Rank: My journey into Army Public Affairs, by SSG Nikki Felton, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

-I Followed My Heart, Not the Rank: My journey into Army Public Affairs

 LEAVE A COMMENT